 Director's Name Name of the Significant Shareholder Description of the Relationship

-Wong Hong Ren TPFL Principal-nominee
+Tse Sang Aloysius LeeTse Sang Aloysius LeeTan Kian Seng TPFL Principal-nominee

 Bryan Cockrell TPFL Principal-nominee

-Michele Dee-Santos RCBC Trust Principal-nominee
+Antonio Rufino TPFL Principal-nominee

 Eddie Yeo TPFL Principal-nominee

-Eddie C. T. Lau TPFL Principal-nominee

 (iv) Has the company set limit on the number of Board Seats in other companies (publicly listed, ordinary and companies with secondary license) that an individual director of CEO may hold simultaneously?
 In particular, is the limit of five board seats in other publicly listed companies imposed and observed?
 If yes, briefly describe other guidelines: